valentynkt/BackendGarden/content/notes/Encapsulate What Varies.md

 **Encapsulate What Varies** is a fundamental software design principle aimed at managing change by isolating it.
 This approach advises developers to separate the parts of their application that are likely to change from those that remain constant.
 This segregation enhances flexibility, reduces the impact of modifications, and simplifies maintenance.

 > [!abstract]
->  Implementing this principle correctly ensures that changes to the business requirements or technology affect minimal parts of the system, maintaining overall stability and promoting code reuse.
+>  Implementing this principle correctly ensures that changes to the business requirements or technology affect minimal parts of the system, maintaining overall stability and promoting [[code reuse]].

 ## Content

 ### Key Concepts

-Encapsulation can be applied at various levels within a software system, primarily focusing on method and class levels:
+[[Encapsulation]] can be applied at various levels within a software system, primarily focusing on method and class levels:

 > [!important]
 >